We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 If President Trump had not acted, would we have another opportunity before it was too late?
 Would we have a future president willing to take the political risk?
 Both questions keep me up at night.

-The attack on Iran may be debated in history books for the next century, but critics rarely weigh the cost of inaction.
-As the Foreign Affairs article demonstrates, pundits like to compare the action actually taken with the best possible version of “what might have been”.
+The attack on Iran will be debated in history books, but critics rarely weigh the cost of inaction.
+As the Foreign Affairs article demonstrates, pundits compare the action actually taken with the best possible version of “what might have been”.
 These comparisons work only in theory.
 The game is not played on paper.

-The deal would need to be: Iran surrenders their nuclear materials and opens the strait in exchange for the regime retaining power.
-No other agreement is politically palatable given the effort we have extended already.
-Without a deal, the blockade and sanctions continue.
-Again, we wait as long as necessary for Iran to relent or for the regime to fall.
-We continually remind them of our big stick if negotiations falter.
-Iran has no idea when, where, or how military operations might resume, so we retain the element of surprise if necessary.
+Iran’s tyrants can survive by surrendering their nuclear materials and opening the strait.
+Until then, the blockade and sanctions should continue until Iran relents or the regime falls.
+We continually remind them of our big stick, but still Iran has no idea when, where, or how military operations might resume, so we retain the element of surprise if necessary.

 For now, the current blockade seems a workable strategy; although; the president’s critics will continue the drumbeat of failure and corruption, reminding us as often as they can: “they told us so”: